asteinkrauss/7900Group2/README.md

 <img width="674" alt="Screenshot 2024-04-28 175118" src="https://github.com/asteinkrauss/7900Group2/assets/164543699/38fb10fb-b24c-4d15-9143-54e859a7431a">

-The analysis of fruit cup equivalent prices spanning from 2013 to 2020 reveals a predominant trend of escalating prices, with some exceptions.
-Most items, as illustrated by the top 5 most and least expensive food items, exhibited a consistent upward trajectory in prices over the observed period.
+The analysis of fruit cup equivalent prices from 2013 to 2020 reveals a consistent upward trend, with some exceptions.
+Most fruits, as illustrated by the top 5 most and least expensive, experienced price increases, reflecting broader economic factors.
 While occasional stability or even decreases were observed in a few items, they were relatively rare compared to the overall pattern of price increases.

-This trend of rising prices aligns with broader economic factors and market dynamics.
-In particular, the onset of the COVID-19 pandemic likely accelerated inflationary pressures in the food market.
-Supply chain disruptions, labor shortages, and increased production costs associated with pandemic-related measures could have contributed to the accelerated price increases observed during this period.
+The COVID-19 pandemic likely exacerbated this trend due to supply chain disruptions and increased production costs.

-Understanding these price dynamics is essential for various stakeholders, including consumers, producers, and policymakers.
-Rising food prices can pose challenges to food affordability and accessibility, particularly for vulnerable populations.
-Moreover, the implications of these trends extend beyond immediate economic concerns, influencing broader issues such as food security and public health.
+Understanding these dynamics is crucial for stakeholders, as rising fruit prices can challenge affordability and accessibility, especially for vulnerable populations.
+Addressing these underlying factors is essential for mitigating the impact on consumers and overall affordability of living.

 **2. What are the most and least expensive vegetables?
 How does this change across years?**
 *Note: If you would like to see an interactive graph of the ones shown below, please download the .rmd file and run the appropriate code under "Question 2.".*

 <img width="674" alt="Screenshot 2024-04-28 175240" src="https://github.com/asteinkrauss/7900Group2/assets/164543699/3f3bc9d5-3892-4a64-b6bc-80d236151aff">
 <img width="674" alt="Screenshot 2024-04-28 175247" src="https://github.com/asteinkrauss/7900Group2/assets/164543699/6959c1b6-d947-4a10-9336-4c394984bb73">

+Vegetable cup equivalent prices from 2013 to 2020 also reveal a consistent upward trend, akin to observations in the fruit market.
+Most vegetables showed a consistent rise in prices over this period.
+While occasional stability or decreases were observed, they were rare compared to the overall trend of price increases.

+These rising prices align with broader economic factors, with the COVID-19 pandemic likely accelerating inflationary pressures.
+Supply chain disruptions and increased production costs associated with the pandemic contributed to this trend.
+Addressing the underlying factors driving these price movements is essential for mitigating their impact and ensuring the affordability of vegetables for all consumers.

 <!--
 -- INSERT DESCRIPTION ABOUT MOST/LEAST EXPENSIVE VEGETABLES 2013 HERE --